Lessons from Thumbsucking, the Earliest Addiction

 After our first child turned out to be a confirmed thumbsucker, my husband and I resolved with the second to use a pacifier, even though that meant many nights of multiple wakeup calls to find the pacifier when it had fallen out.
 A pacifier, we assumed, was under parental control.
 When we felt that the time had come to end the habit, we could remove it.

-Even the simple addiction to thumbs takes surprisingly long time, and generally multiple slip-ups, to end.
+Overcoming even the (relatively) simple addiction to thumbs takes a surprisingly long time, and generally multiple slip-ups.
 Aim for the rapidity of the hare, coupled with the slow, long doggedness of the tortoise.

 Expect set-backs.
 In the quote from David Decides in Lesson #6 above, note that when success seems to be slipping away, the thumbsucker and his parents pause, talk together to clarify what the specifics of the difficulty are, and create a plan of action to overcome that particular barrier to success.

-Beware of the choice of replacement habits.
+Beware of the choice of replacement habits, however.
 The cute little boy who plays David in the photographs in the book was in real life an ardent thumbsucker.
-Now, thiry years later, refraining from nail-biting still challenges him.
+Now, thirty years later, refraining from nail-biting still challenges him.

-In her intriguing book Meet Your Happy Chemicals, Loretta Graziano Breuning PhD suggests a particularly all-purpose replacement habit that can work for virtually any addictive challenge.
+In her intriguing book Meet Your Happy Chemicals, Loretta Graziano Breuning, Ph.D., suggests a particularly all-purpose replacement habit that can work for virtually any addictive challenge.
 She recommends learning to pause.
-The impulse to do the counter-productive behavior usually will pass, particularly if the pause is followed by distraction, that is, by doing something else, anything else.
+The impulse to do the counter-productive behavior will usually pass, particularly if the pause is followed by distraction—that is, by doing something else.

-Whether the problem is nail-biting, whining, shouting, hair twirling and pulling, or thumbsucking, the support of caring parents helps children enormously in their struggles to overcome addictive habits.
-The same goes for adults attempting to end gambling, compulsive affairs, alcohol or any addiction.
+Whether the problem is nail-biting, shouting, hair twirling and pulling, or thumbsucking, the support of caring parents helps children enormously in their struggles to overcome addictive habits.
+The same goes for adults attempting to end gambling, compulsive affairs, alcohol, or any other addiction.

-Yet, as AA and Alanon often point out, supportive others need to walk a fine line.
+Yet, as AA often points out, supportive others need to walk a fine line.
 They can be a huge asset by being there to share and augment the joy of successes.
 They can help with brainstorming to figure out solutions to set-back challenges.